Jacques Payet: Kyoto Mugenjuku dojo

 In 2008, Payet opened a formal dojo in Kyoto with the assistance of shidoin (指導員, shidōin) Yutaka Kikuchi and Masahiro Nakatsuka.
 The name of the dojo was originally "Mugenjuku-Kyoto" (京都 合気道無限塾, Kyōto aikidō-mugenjuku) to distinguish it from the Los Angeles branch.
-Payet wanted a traditional facility rather than a gymnasium for training and found Shiramine Shrine, which has a dojo on its grounds.
+Payet wanted a traditional facility rather than a gymnasium for training and found Shiramine Jingū, which has a dojo on its grounds.
 Payet performs an embu (演武, enbu) there every year at the shrine's Budo Festival (武道奨励繁栄祭, Budō shōrei han'ei-sai).

 Since 2009, branch dojos have opened in Osaka and in Kyoto at Kamigamo Shrine, near Fushimi-Inari Shrine, in the Kojinguchi neighborhood and near the Shijo-Karasuma intersection.

 In February 2013, the branch dojos were amalgamated into a facility at the corner of Marutamachi and Kamanza streets, to form the Marutamachi Dojo.
 This Honbu dojo was again relocated next to Karasuma-Oike Station in 2020.
 The current name of the dojo is simply Aikido Mugenjuku, and current main shidoin are Yasuda Atsushi, 5th-dan (who graduated from the first year of the Kenshusei Course) and Aoi Kataoka, 5th-dan (a long time member of the weekend kenshusei course).

 In March 2019, Mugenjuku dojo hosted a 10th-year anniversary demonstration at the Kyoto Butokuden.
 This demonstration was joined by Aikido officials and Shihan from more than 10 different countries, Kyoto city officials, and hundreds of Aikido practitioners.
 All who attended celebrated the life and teaching of Payet Sensei and their connection and fellowship through Mugenjuku dojo.